Easter: May 13th

 The Blessed Virgin Mary is venerated under this title following apparitions to three shepherd children — Lucia, Jacinta and Francisco — in Portugal in 1917.
 The message of Fatima includes a call to conversion of heart, repentance from sin and a dedication to the Blessed Virgin Mary, especially through praying the Rosary.
 This optional memorial is new to the USA liturgical calendar and is inscribed on May 13.

-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Robert Bellarmine.
+According to the 1962 Missal of St. John XXIII of the Roman Rite, today is the feast of St. Robert Bellarmine.
 He was famous throughout Europe as a theologian, and as a strenuous defender of the Faith in controversy with Protestants.
 He joined the Society of Jesus, and was later made Cardinal and Archbishop of Capua.
 His numerous writings include works of devotion and instruction, as well as of controversy.
 He died in 1621, and was canonized and declared Doctor of the Church in 1931.
 His feast in the Ordinary Form of the Roman Rite is celebrated on September 17.

 Today is also the feast of Our Lady of the Most Blessed Sacrament.
 This title was given to our Blessed Mother in May 1868 by Saint Peter Julian Eymard to honor her relationship to the Holy Eucharist and to place her before us as a model in our duties and devotion to the Blessed Sacrament.